top of page

 Cat Close-up

-All cats located in cafes/lounges will be fully vetted and fixed.
-Cats and kittens located in foster homes or other locations, may still require an additional booster for their vaccinations, depending on how long they have been in care.
+All cats in cafes/lounges will be fully vetted and spayed or neutered.
+Cats and kittens in foster homes or other locations may still need an additional vaccine booster, depending on how long they have been in care.

 Other Animals